-County Wicklow is home to some of the wildest and most spectacular scenery in Ireland, as well as two of the country’s most important historic sites.
-Your first stop is at the picturesque village of Enniskerry, where you’ll visit Powerscourt, an elegant country mansion with the finest formal gardens in the country.
-Later, continue on to Glendalough, which became famous throughout Europe as a center of Christian learning before it was sacked by Viking crusaders in the 10th century.
-You’ll also see St. Kevin’s Cross, marking the place where the saint lies buried, the remains of the 6th-century cathedral and the remarkable Round Tower, thought to have been used by the monks as a place of refuge.
+County Wicklow has some of the wildest and most spectacular mountain scenery in Ireland, as well as many of the country’s most important historic sites.
+Journey through Wicklow’s captivating landscapes to Glendalough, which became famous throughout Europe as a center of Christian learning before it was sacked by Viking raiders in the 10th century.
+Here, you’ll see St. Kevin’s Cross, marking the place where the saint lies buried, the remains of the sixth-century cathedral and the remarkable Round Tower, thought to have been used by monks as a place of refuge.
 Your Tour Director will lead you on a tour of the site followed by free time.

 Clothing & Packing Tips

 Light, loose-fitting clothing that provides comfort when exploring the sights is essential for your tour.
 A sun hat, sunglasses and a sturdy pair of walking shoes or sneakers are recommended for sightseeing.
-It’s always a good idea to be prepared for any eventuality—a lightweight sports jacket and emergency rainwear are advised.
+It’s always a good idea to be prepared for any event—a lightweight jacket and emergency rainwear are advised.
 If you plan to visit an especially elegant restaurant or attend the opera or theater, you will probably feel more comfortable with something more formal to wear.
-Also, remember that it is preferable not to visit churches or other religious sites with bare legs and shoulders (and entrance may be denied on this basis).
+Also, please be respectful and refrain from baring legs or shoulders when visiting churches or other religious sites (entrance may be denied on this basis).